nvidia-cosmos/cosmos-xenna/docs/scheduler/saturation-aware/04-cold-start-ramp.md

 large placeholder-speed proposal is trimmed to `+1` per cycle; once trust is reached, the normal `w_target` cap takes over.*

 The growth step is a fixed `+1`, never scaled by sample count or by the solver's proposal, so a not-yet-trusted stage can **never** convert a large placeholder-driven proposal into a first-cycle burst.
-A locally dry stage is never grown speculatively; queue-gradient capacity ([02](02-bottleneck-selection.md)) instead grows the upstream producer.
+A stage with no active work (empty input, nothing pooled, nothing in flight) is never grown speculatively; queue-gradient capacity ([02](02-bottleneck-selection.md)) instead grows the upstream producer.

 **Slow-starter release.** The +1 cap assumes a stage produces its first sample within a cycle or two.
 A heavy stage whose first completion lands far in the future (a stage whose model load and `torch.compile` dwarf the estimation window) would otherwise stay pinned at one worker for the whole warmup, loading a single model while the rest of its budget sits idle.
 So once a full `speed_estimation_window_s` has elapsed with **zero** samples and the stage still has **work waiting**, it is treated as a confirmed slow-starter and released to the solver: all its workers spawn now and their models load in parallel.
 The "work waiting" gate is essential: it distinguishes a slow-warming stage with a real backlog (which needs all its workers) from a merely *starved* stage (which would otherwise scatter sub-GPU workers from placeholder throughput, the exact fragmentation the cap prevents).